 granulated monk fruit sweetener

 This is a low-glycemic sugar alternative (keeps blood sugar stable!).
 This is my favorite monk fruit for baking.

 Oats add chewiness to the otherwise crispy topping.
-Using gluten-free rolled oats keeps this recipe gluten-free.
+Using these rolled oats keeps this recipe gluten-free.

 For a bit of crunch on top!

-Unrefined sugar to add a note of sweetness to the crumble topping.
+My go-to unrefined sugar to add a note of sweetness for the crumble topping.

 The best flavor enhancer (other than sea salt!) in baked goods.